snipsco/sda/README.md

 sda -i tmp/simple-data/agent/part-3 participate $AGGID 0 1 0 1 0 1 0 1 0 1
 ```

-The secret participations are splitted in three, each part encrypted with
+These secret inputs are split between the elected clerks, each part encrypted
-one of the picked clerks and sent to the server.
-To read a participant vector,
+with the corresponding key, and sent to the server.
+Splitting the participations
+are done using [secret sharing](https://en.wikipedia.org/wiki/Secret_sharing) so
+that no group of agents below a specified _privacy threshold_ can recover the
+inputs from the shares.
+Likewise, any outsider such as the server cannot recover
-one would need to decrypt the shares using keys secretly hold by three agents.
+the inputs since to do so one would need to decrypt the shares using secret keys
+known only by the clerks.

 ### Clerking

+When the recipient determines that enough participations have been made, the
-The recipient can close the participation to move it to the next stage:
+aggregation can be closed to move it to the next stage:

 ```
 sda -i tmp/simple-data/agent/recipient aggregations end $AGGID